varlinor/route-scanner/README.md

 }
 ```

-### exceptMap
+### replacePaths
 If you want to change a file name to an other url, you can use this option:
 ```
 {
-    index:'/',
+    replacePaths:[{
+        from:'/index',
+        to:'/mgr/index'
+    }],
-    user:'/manager/user'  // enter http://localhost:3000/manager/user will directed to user.js
+    // enter http://localhost:3000/mgr/index will directed to index.js
 }
 ```
-then, the route file `/routes/index.js` will be mapped to `/`, so the full url is `http://localhost:3000/`, when you enter this url , it will be directed to `index.js`
+then, the route file `/routes/index.js` will be mapped to `/mgr/index`,
+so the full url is `http://localhost:3000/mgr/index`, when you enter
+this url , it will be directed to `index.js`

-### specialMap
+### extraMaps
 Specify another path to load other route files, you can use it like below:
 ```
 {
-    specialMap:{
+    extraMaps:[{
         rootPath:path.join(__dirname, '/another-routes-path'),
         fileMaps:[{
             url:'/admin',